oroinc/documentation/backend/extend-commerce/shipping.rst

 * ``getOptionsConfigurationFormType`` --- Returns the user interface form with the configuration options.
 The form appears on the shipping rule edit page.
 If the method returns ``HiddenType::class``, the form does not appear.

-..
-TODO Add a screenshot

 * ``calculatePrice``-- Contains the main logic and returns the shipping price for the given ``$context``.

-.. note:: If you implement a more complicated shipping method, see Oro\Bundle\ShippingBundle\Context\ShippingContextInterface for attributes that can affect a shipping price (e.g. shipping address information or line items).
+.. note:: If you implement a more complicated shipping method, see Oro\Bundle\ShippingBundle\Context\ShippingContextInterface for attributes that can affect a shipping price (e.g., shipping address information or line items).

 Define Translation for the Shipping Method Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^